NAFTeam/NAFF/CONTRIBUTING.md

 | chore       | Chores                   | Other changes that do **not** modify source or test files                          |
 | revert      | Reverts                  | Reverts a previous commit                                                          |

-Should your commit introduce a breaking change, we ask you add either an `!` or `💥` just after the prefix.
+Should your commit introduce a breaking change, you should add either an `!` or `💥` just after the prefix.

 ie.
 `feat💥: User/Member permission methods are no longer async`